- What defines an accomplishment?

 One concrete way of showing your employees how much you appreciate them, and for those really big accomplishments, is to give them a material reward - whether that’s an experience, gift or voucher.
 One of the hardest things can be sourcing and implementing an employee reward system, at a budget that suits you.

-That’s where Perkbox Recognition comes in.
+That’s where Celebration hub comes in.

 And why keep recognition and rewards for accomplishments to just a top-down system?
 Having a productive work environment is about working as a team - and teams work best when they recognise each others’ hard work and communicate about their accomplishments.
 With Celebration hub, people can recognise each other, whether they're across the desk from each other or across the world.

-Learn more about Recognition
+Learn more about Celebration hub

 When you recognise and reward your employees, you're showing you care about them as individuals and invaluable members of your team.
 It shows that you acknowledge the hard work they’re putting in, and appreciate the discipline and innovation that they’re bringing to work every single day.

 But without a good employee rewards system, it’s hard to keep that up - and even harder to maintain a consistent sense of accomplishment and motivation for your employees.
 But if that sounds like too big of a job in your already busy schedule, don’t worry - we’ve streamlined it all for you into one, easy-to-use system.
-If you're interested in finding out more, or would like to see the platform in action, click below and speak to one of our employee engagement experts: